If you pore over wine bottle labels and spend every vacation in wine country, it might be time to consider becoming a sommelier.

 Many also pursue formal education for their sommelier training.
 Sommelier courses may offer a more well-rounded education to help prepare you specifically for certification.

 Some sommeliers and wine professionals also get their start in culinary school.
-An Escoffier Culinary Arts education in fundamental culinary elements like flavor profiles and different food cultures may cross over to the wine industry as well.
+A culinary school education from Escoffier in fundamental culinary elements like flavor profiles and different food cultures may cross over to the wine industry as well.

 A degree in Hospitality & Restaurant Operations Management may offer useful skills such as professionalism and service standards, catering and event operations, cost control and purchasing, and beverage service operations.
 These skills could come into play in the day-to-day work of a sommelier!